Richard J. Bleicher, MD, FACS

-- Fellowship, Basic Science Research Fellowship, Mercy Hospital of Pittsburgh, Pittsburgh, PA
+- Fellow, Basic Science Research, Mercy Hospital of Pittsburgh, Pittsburgh, PA

-- Fellowship, Surgical Oncology, John Wayne Cancer Institute, Santa Monica, CA
+- Fellow, Surgical Oncology, John Wayne Cancer Institute, Santa Monica, CA

-- Residency, Mercy Hospital of Pittsburgh, Pittsburgh, PA
+- Resident, Mercy Hospital of Pittsburgh, Pittsburgh, PA

-- MD, Temple University School of Medicine, Philadelphia, PA 1994
+- MD, Lewis Katz School of Medicine, Temple University, Philadelphia, PA, 1994

 - Board Certified, General Surgery